 Or, if you experience a panic attack whilst driving, then you could easily believe that driving created your panic.
 So, now you could (justifiably) begin to avoid driving because you believe that by doing this you will avoid experiencing another panic attack.

 Here, however, is the really unsettling part.
 These feelings of panic won’t confine themselves to the ‘blamed’ situations.
-Eventually they will begin to spread to other situations, and because this will seemingly happen at any time of the day, right out of the blue and for no apparent reason.
-Means the fear of another attack can keep a sufferer in a cycle of panic.
+Eventually, they will begin to spread to other situations, and because this will seemingly happen at any time of the day, right out of the blue and for no apparent reason.
+This means the fear of another attack can keep a sufferer in a cycle of panic.

 Just to reiterate, one of the most distressing aspects of experiencing panic attacks is that they can seem completely unpredictable and uncontrollable.

 There have been many studies carried out into the cause of panic disorders and although the results are still inconclusive, one thing is definite – they are directly linked to prolonged feelings of worry and stress.
-The ‘worry cup’ fills up over time until it overflows and then this creates a full blown panic attack out of seemingly innocuous situation.
+The ‘worry cup’ fills up over time until it overflows and then this creates a full-blown panic attack out of a seemingly innocuous situation.